WillemB2104/WillemB2104.github.io/_pages/research.md

 toc_sticky: true
 ---

-Psychiatry still diagnoses and treats largely on the basis of what patients report about their own symptoms.
-Two people with the same diagnosis can look very different from one another, the same symptoms appear across different disorders, and treatment decisions mostly follow general guidelines rather than anything measured in the individual patient.
+Psychiatry still relies largely on what patients report about their symptoms to diagnose and treat mental disorders.
+But two people with the same diagnosis can look very different, while the same symptoms can occur across different disorders, making misdiagnosis possible.
+Treatment decisions also largely follow general guidelines rather than information measured in the individual patient.
+This can mean delays in finding the right treatment, or receiving a treatment that was never likely to work.

 My research asks whether measurements of the brain can add something useful.